Justwhittaker/PRO4-Mealdeals/README.md

 <a name="home_page"></a>
 #### Home page ####

-There are two types of users and I wanted to give clear path to start using the site with Call To Action for both groups.
+There are two types of users and I wanted to give a clear path to start using the site with Call To Action for both groups.
 Potential deal shoppers are directed to the Search & browsing, while potential restuaranteurs are shown an eye-catchy banner with a popping CTA button.

 <a name="browsing"></a>
 #### Browsing ####

-Many similar sites (competitors) are trying to showcase wide range of services and options, therefore loosing focus and probably loosing potential subscriptions and users by not inviting them to further explore the site.
+Many similar sites (competitors) are trying to showcase a wide range of services and options, therefore losing focus and probably losing potential subscriptions and users by not inviting them to further explore the site.
 My clear goal here is to lead users to check out more deals.

 <a name="detailed_view"></a>
 #### Detailed view ####